comp423-23f/csxl-final-team-a5/docs/retrieve-future-availability-spec.md

 ## Development Concerns

-For future development, user experience imporvements can be augmented through additions in the reserve-page component and resere service. _The reserve service polls the status of the selected date retrieved by the reservation-card widget in the reserve component._ In this way, additions in the way future seat avaialblity can be made to allow users to select specific seats.
+For future development, user experience improvements can be augmented through additions to the reserve-page component and reserve service. _The reserve service polls the status of the selected date retrieved by the reservation-card widget in the reserve component._ In this way, additions to the way future seat availability can be made can allow users to select specific seats.